Reservoir Dogs: Critical reception

-Roger Ebert was less enthusiastic; he felt that the script could have been better and said that the film "feels like it's going to be terrific", but Tarantino's script does not have much curiosity about the characters.
+Roger Ebert was less enthusiastic, as he felt that the script could have been better and said that the film "feels like it's going to be terrific", but Tarantino's script does not have much curiosity about the characters.
 He also said that Tarantino "has an idea, and trusts the idea to drive the plot."
 Ebert gave the film two and a half stars out of four and said that while he enjoyed it and that it was a very good film from a talented director, "I liked what I saw, but I wanted more."

 The film has received substantial criticism for its strong violence and language.
-One scene that viewers found particularly unnerving was the ear-cutting scene; Madsen himself reportedly had great difficulty finishing it, especially after Kirk Baltz ad-libbed the desperate plea "I've got a little kid at home."
+One scene that viewers found particularly unnerving was the ear-cutting scene.
+Madsen himself reportedly had great difficulty finishing it, especially after Kirk Baltz ad-libbed the desperate plea "I've got a little kid at home."
 Many people walked out during the film.
 During a screening at Sitges Film Festival, 15 people walked out, including horror film director Wes Craven and special makeup effects artist Rick Baker.
 Baker later told Tarantino to take the walkout as a "compliment" and explained that he found the violence unnerving because of its heightened sense of realism.
 Tarantino commented about it at the time: "It happens at every single screening.
 For some people the violence, or the rudeness of the language, is a mountain they can't climb.
 That's OK.
 It's not their cup of tea.
 But I am affecting them.
 I wanted that scene to be disturbing."